 Consumer Bill of Rights

-The Consumer Bill of Rights provides safeguards for District utility consumers that use natural gas, electricity and telecommunications services in the District’s competitive utility markets.
+The Consumer Bill of Rights provides safeguards for District utility consumers who use natural gas, electricity, and telecommunications services in the District’s competitive utility markets.
 It defines the relationship and responsibilities of utility service providers and consumers.

 Learn more in the OPC guide, Take Command of your Utility Rights.